This week’s video will look at trade management rules for exiting losing trades quickly and not exiting winning trades with a small gain.

 In this video we will explore the use of Option Calculators to help us determine the profit/loss potential for an option trade before we take the trade

-The option spread strategy is a great way to profit in up, down or flat markets.
+The option spread trading strategy is a great way to profit in up, down or flat markets.
 A diversified portfolio of option spreads can be traded in smaller accounts.
 For example, trading one contract would only require a $4,800 trading account for the option spread portfolio below.
 Learn how this portfolio produced a 194% average return.

 A little known option strategy allows you to buy stocks at a discount.
 Buying a stock at a 30% discount enables you to profit if the stock price increases, remains flat or even declines 20 to 25%.
 This option trading strategy continues to profit even during non trending markets.
 Learn how to hold your stock during volatile price swings and still realize a good return even if the price of the underlying stock remains flat or declines.